jaredtking/heartbeat/README.md

 ### What's next?

+The plan is to build this project in node.js.
+I believe it is the most fitting tool given the requirements of speed and high concurrency.

 - Design REST API
 - Define alert rule parameters
 - Setup tests for prototype functionality (track metrics, simple rule set, e-mail + sms alerts)